 Overview

-Sheep’s Head, also known by its Irish name Muntervary, is the headland at the western tip of the Sheep’s Head peninsula in County Cork.
-The narrow finger of land, only about 21 km long and 4 km wide, separates Bantry Bay to the north from Dunmanus Bay to the south.
-Its dramatic cliffs, heath‑covered ridges and sweeping Atlantic views have earned it a place on the Wild Atlantic Way and the title of European Destination of Excellence for Sustainable Tourism (2009).
+Sheep’s Head, known locally by its Irish name Muntervary, forms the westernmost headland of the narrow peninsula that juts into the Atlantic.
+Stretching roughly 21 km long and 4 km wide, this finger of land separates Bantry Bay to the north from Dunmanus Bay to the south.
+The terrain is defined by steep Atlantic cliffs, heath-covered ridges, and a network of dry-stone walls that have shaped the landscape for centuries.
+Its unspoilt character and well-managed visitor infrastructure earned the area a place on the Wild Atlantic Way and the European Destination of Excellence title for Sustainable Tourism in 2009.

 History & Heritage